Los Angeles Drug Crime Attorney

 legal situation.
 We have defended hundreds of clients in the Los Angeles

-area facing criminal charges ranging from simple possession, to sales
+area facing criminal charges ranging from possession to sales and manufacturing

-and manufacturing of drugs.
-The criminal justice system is stacked against
+of drugs.
+The criminal justice system is stacked against you, but we can help.

-Now as part of the criminal defense team of Stephen G. Rodriguez &
+the criminal defense team of Stephen G. Rodriguez & Partners, Mr.

-Partners, Mr. Kahn uses his experience to help our clients defend against
+Kahn uses his experience to help our clients defend against their criminal

-their criminal drug charges.
-Let us put our 70 years plus of combined
+drug charges.
+Let us put our 70 years plus of combined legal experience

 Call us for a free consultation to discuss your legal options.